cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### In practice

 The specification for the outsourced development of a new ecommerce website requires that the website must not include any vulnerabilities identified in PCI DSS v3.1 Requirements 6.5.
-In addition the merchants now adds that the website's payment functions must not be susceptiple to OWASP Automated Threats OAT-001 (Carding), OAT-010 (Card Cracking), or OAT-012 (Cashing Out).
+In addition the merchants now adds that the website's payment functions must not be susceptiple to OWASP Automated Threats **OAT-001 Carding**, **OAT-010 Card Cracking**, or **OAT-012 Cashing Out**.
+Some of this will be acheived by the application in combination with a separate fraud detection system.

 ### Sharing intelligence within a sector